week forty one 1100 words

 Find the correct word.

-nutritive bogus shibboleth substantiate raucous
+nutritive raucous bogus shibboleth substantiate

 harsh, shrill